freechris/odm-ondocker/docs/README_cluster.md

 Now you are ready to build and run the docker images.

-## Build and run the docker image.
+## Building and running the docker image.
 Open a command prompt in the directory **installation_directory/odm-ondocker** and run the following command:

 ```